DFE-Digital/get-an-identity/docs/architecture/decisions/0003-use-existing-DQT-API.md

 ## Consequences

 * We dont have to write an API from scratch
-* We are dependant on the DQT API team to make any changes
+* We are dependent on the DQT API team to make any changes